Jaycee90/Recursion/README.md

 # Recursion
+Let xHead, yHead, and zHead be the head pointers of 3 linked lists of integers (called X-list, Y-list, and Z-list, respectively, from here).
+X-list and Y-list are each sorted (in non-decreasing order) in itself and each may be empty.
+Z-list is initially empty (i.e., zhead initially contains the null pointer).
 Develop and test a recursive C++ function called Merge2AscListsRecur that combines the nodes in X-list and Y-list into Z-list such that, after calling the function, Z-list is a sorted list (in non-decreasing order) containing all the nodes initially contained in X-list and Y-list  –  X-list and Y-list should both be empty after the call.